webandras/static-site-express/README.md

 # static-site-express

 static-site-express is a simple Node.js based static-site generator that uses EJS and Markdown.
-Deploy your static site to the Netlify or any platform to your liking.
+Deploy your static site to Netlify or any platform to your liking.
 Suited for blogging, documentation sites, hobby projects, etc.

 ## Updates